LLNL/libROM/regression_tests/REGRESSIONTEST.md

 The usage instructions are output for any bad invocation.
 Currently, there is only the include, option.
 Include is used if a user only wants to run some tests.

+Note that the tests will compile libROM with MFEM if the library has not been built at the time of execution of the regression tests.

 How to run the tests on LC

 1. Make sure your user branch is up-to-date with any recent libROM commits and do a git merge if necessary.
 Otherwise, your tests will most likely fail.